 Maintaining a diet rich in plant-based foods only can dramatically reduce an individual’s carbon footprint.
 In addition to all of the points mentioned when cutting down on meat, there are other, less obvious benefits.

-Studies show that eating a plant-based diet such as vegan or vegetarian diet, will improve your health.
+Studies show that eating a plant-based diet, such as a vegan or vegetarian diet, will improve your health.

 Although weight loss is not the primary goal of a plant-based diet, dismissing processed and refined products will help you lose a few pounds.